Lumicrownai/Etura-agent/README.md

 ## 📝 Description

-Denser Retriever combines multiple search technologies into a single platform.
+Etura combines multiple search technologies into a single platform.
 It utilizes **gradient boosting ( xgboost)** machine learning technique to combine:

 - **Keyword-based searches** that focus on fetching precisely what the query mentions.